za101/Volo-v1/README.md

 # Volo-v1
-This is Cloud and ML Project with Zuhaib Akhtar & Jyothir S V.
+This is Cloud and ML Project with Jyothir S V & Zuhaib Akhtar.

 In this work, we try to optimize VOLO by several methods to accelerate the training and make it perform better.